Fyodor Cherenkov: Style of play

+Coaching career

+Cherenkov worked as a coach of Spartak's reserve team after retiring.

-Life and personality
+Personal life and personality

 A 2021 profile on BBC Sport relates that Cherenkov was a kind and approachable "regular guy" who could not understand his own fame.
 He suffered several attacks of an unknown mental illness during his playing career, and missed important games because of it, but was "widely seen as the best Soviet footballer of the decade".
 His daughter Anastasia was born in 1980.
 He died in 2014, at age 55, after collapsing outside his home.
 An autopsy at a Moscow hospital found a brain tumour.
 The profile described him as a "football genius".